 Opinion polls and betting odds

-a close result in the referendum on Thursday.
+Opinion polls are predicting a close result in the referendum on Thursday.
 However, pollsters failed to predict the outcome of the last general election and there is doubt over the accuracy of their projections.

 John Curtice, the Strathclyde University professor who oversaw last year's accurate election exit poll, told the Daily Telegraph newspaper on Wednesday: "Some of the polls are definitely wrong."